TaxFairness/LymeTaxIncr2022/About.md

 # Why Does Lyme need a Revaluation?

 Lyme's property tax burden has not been equitably shared for the last two years.
-Higher value properties are taxed at far less than their true value.
-This transfers tax burden to lower value properties that are taxed much closer to their true value.
+High value properties are taxed at far less than their true value.
+This transfers tax burden to lower-value properties, which are taxed much closer to their true value.
 This tax burden shift began with the 2021 revaluation and will continue until the next revaluation.

-In 2021, the overall Town value increased 15% but the increase was not the same across all properties.
+In 2021, the overall Town value increased 15%, but the increase was not the same across all properties.
 Some values increased by over 25% while others actually decreased in value.
 On average, properties valued under \$500,000 increased significantly while higher value properties saw moderate to no increase in value.

 More recently &mdash; in the last 15 months &mdash; properties selling for more than \$500,000 have sold on average for 40% more than their town-appraised value while properties selling for less than \$500,000 on average sold for 15% more than their town appraised value, continuing the inequity of 2021.
 The following chart shows those recent sales.